-The simple topological model for the coloring is supplements by an expanded topological model that includes all lines as separate beams.
+The simple topological model of the ALC base module for the coloring is supplemented by an expanded topological model that includes all lines as separate beams.
 The extended topological model is stored as ALC.xml and can be read by external applications this way.
 ALC.xml contains two sections:

-▶ GraphElements:
+► GraphElements: